colbyford/OpenMM-Docker/README.md

 ```

 #### Slurm Submission
-To submit a job in an HPC cluster, you can submit via Slurm using: `sbatch submit.sh`
+To submit a job in an HPC cluster, you can submit via Slurm using a shell script.
+For example, something like `sbatch submit.sh`.